devdumpling/TS-MNT/docs/README.md

 `p cli scan -t path_to_tsconfig -r path_to_repo -o path_to_output/name_of_output_file.json`

+## Bugs/Gotchas

+- If a function component returns _only_ an empty fragment (e.g. <></>) it will be classified as a utility.
+This is because the empty fragment isn't actually classified as JSX Element.
+Not sure this is relevant for most use-cases, but something to be aware of.

 ## Goals

 The primary goal of TS-MNT is to provide a comprehensive analysis of TypeScript repositories to: